TurboWarp/cloud-server/protocol.md

 # Server -> Client Protocol

-All messages sent to the client are JSON-encoded.
-Multiple messages may sent in a single data frame.
+The server to client protocol supports sending multiple messages in a single data frame.
-If this is the case, each JSON object will be separated by a newline (\n).
+To do this, each JSON message is separated by a newline (\n).
+This is *not* a JSON list.
 Messages should be processed in the order they were received.

 ## set